APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [OSMnx](https://github.com/gboeing/osmnx) - Python for street networks.
 Retrieve, model, analyze, and visualize street networks and other spatial data from OpenStreetMap.
 - [Pandana](https://udst.github.io/pandana/) - Urban network analysis library intended to help planners compute quick accessibility metrics or shortest paths.
 Additional Information: License: AGPL-3.0 License: Provider: UrbanSim Inc. (UDST).
 - [Pandas](https://pandas.pydata.org/) - Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more.
-- [Pandana](https://udst.github.io/pandana/) - Pandana is a Python library for network analysis that uses contraction hierarchies to calculate super-fast travel accessibility metrics and shortest paths.
 - [Partridge](https://partridge.readthedocs.io/en/stable/readme.html) - Partridge is a Python 3.6+ library for working with GTFS feeds using pandas DataFrames.
 - [peartree](https://github.com/kuanb/peartree) - A library for converting transit data into a directed graph for sketch network analysis.
 - [Prettymaps](https://github.com/marceloprates/prettymaps) - A small set of Python functions to draw pretty maps from OpenStreetMap data.
 - [Pybikes](https://github.com/eskerda/pybikes) - Pybikes provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.
 - [PySAL](https://pysal.org) - The Python Spatial Analysis Library is a collection of algorithms for exploring spatial correlations and other spatial relationships.
 - [Rasterio](https://github.com/rasterio/rasterio/blob/master/docs/index.rst) - Geographic information systems use GeoTIFF and other formats to organize and store gridded raster datasets such as satellite imagery and terrain models.
 Rasterio reads and writes these formats and provides a Python API based on Numpy N-dimensional arrays and GeoJSON.
-- [scikit-mobility](https://github.com/scikit-mobility/scikit-mobility) - scikit-mobility: mobility analysis in Python
+- [scikit-mobility](https://github.com/scikit-mobility/scikit-mobility) - A package for mobility analysis based on trace data.
 - [StreetTraffic](https://github.com/streettraffic/streettraffic) - StreetTraffic is a Python package that crawls the traffic flow data of your favorite routes, cities by using the API provided by HERE.
 - [UrbanAccess](https://udst.github.io/urbanaccess/index.html) - A tool for computing GTFS transit and OSM pedestrian networks for accessibility analysis.
 - [UrbanSim](https://github.com/udst/urbansim) - UrbanSim is a platform for building statistical models of cities and regions.
 These models help forecast long-range patterns in real estate development, demographics, and related outcomes, under various policy scenarios.
 Information: License: BSD License: Provider: UrbanSim Inc. (UDST).